clairesujin8702/MVP/README.md

 # MVP
-Project to build a Minimum Viable Product
+Project to build a Minimum Viable Product for 2days

 ## Overview
-Overview MVPproduct
+Overview MVP product

 ## Technologies
-For this project, I used the following languages and frameworks in our implementation:
+For this project, I used the following languages and frameworks in my implementation:
+- Javascript
+- react
+- axios
 - Node.js
 - Express
 - MongoDB